Quantum-private distributed sensing: Analysis of privacy and integrity

 \subsection{Privacy}

-From the parameters defined by the verification model presented in Ref.~\cite{Shettell2022arxiv} one can construct a bound for the privacy that is captured by the protocol and provides an upper bound on $\varepsilon_p$ given as follows:
+In the main text we introduced equation~(\ref{eq:verification-prob}) which relates the lower-bound fidelity of the output state $\tau$ to the GHZ state when performing the \textsc{State Verification} protocol with parameters {$n, f, c, m$}.
+This bound was derived by relating the QFI to the state fidelity using the continuity equation\cite{augusiak2016asymptotic, rezakhani2019},

+where $\xi$ is a constant which can vary depending on the rank of the density matrix.
+Substituting equation~(\ref{eq:verification-prob}) into (\ref{SM_cont}), we arrive at the expression for the private information derived in Ref.~\cite{Shettell2022arxiv, hassani2025},

-where $n$ is the number of sensors and $f$ is the failure rate of the stabilizer tests, averaged over all the $n+1$ stabilizers; conditional on the success from the \textsc{Verification} protocol which must satisfy $f\leq 1/(2n^2)$.
+where $n$ is the number of sensors and $f$ is the failure rate of the stabilizer tests, averaged over all the $n+1$ stabilizers; conditional on the success from the \textsc{State Verification} protocol which must satisfy $f\leq 1/(2n^2)$.
 The positive constant $c$ is a variable constrained by $3/(2m) < c < (n-1)^2/4$, which should ideally be minimised to decrease the upper-bounded $\varepsilon_p$ value.
 Notably, the lower bound on $c$ is set by $m$ which directly relates to the number of test copies used, as captured by $N_t = \lceil 2mn^5\text{log}(n) \rceil$.
+As such, to minimise $c$ we need more copies of the resource state during the verification step.
 In the main body we assumed infinite copies ($N_t\rightarrow \infty$), thus $c \rightarrow 0$, which simplifies equation~\ref{eq:security} to $\varepsilon_p \leq 24 n^{-2} \sqrt{2nf}$.
-The verifier can then choose the failure rate $f$ to accept in the \textsc{Verification} protocol to obtain a satisfactory level of privacy and integrity in their protocol as this decreases $\varepsilon_p$.
+The verifier can then choose the failure rate $f$ to accept in the \textsc{State Verification} protocol to obtain a satisfactory level of privacy and integrity in their protocol as this decreases $\varepsilon_p$.

 In particular, $\varepsilon_p$-privacy quantifies the local sensor information leakage to an adversary.
 We extend the privacy definition from Ref.~\cite{Shettell2022arxiv} to the case of $n$ parameters encoded on a multi-partite state via unitary encoding. \begin{definition} Let $\rho_{\theta_1,\dots,\theta_n}$ be a $n$-partite state encoded with $n$ parameters through the local unitaries $U_j=\exp(-i \theta_j H_j)$, where $H_j$ is a Hermitian operator on the $j$-th system.
 Then, the state is said to be $\varepsilon_p$-private if, $\forall\, j \in [1,n]$, there exists choices for the other local phases, $\phi_k(\theta_j) \mbox{ for } k\neq j$, such that: